 Arrange for necessary medical support or equipment transfers before moving day, so everything is ready when you arrive.

-Public transport options vary across South African cities.
+Public transport options vary across South African cities, with some offering more accessible services than others.

 For example, in Cape Town, the MyCiti Dial-a-Ride service provides kerb-to-kerb transport for people with disabilities.